Victorgf00/nn4cast/README.md

     'months_y': [1, 2],
     'months_skip_y': ['1940-01', '1940-02'],

-    # Regrid degrees: #if you want to do a regrid of the data, if not, just put 1
+    # Regrid degrees: if you want to do a regrid of the data, if not, just put 1
     'regrid_degree_x': 2,
     'regrid_degree_y': 2,

-    # Data scales
-    'scale_x': 1, #if you want to do a scale of the data, if not, just put 1 'scale_y': 100, #if you want to do a scale of the data, if not, just put 1
+    # Data scales: if you want to do a scale of the data, if not, just put 1

-    # Overlapping
+    'scale_x': 1,
+    'scale_y': 100,

-    'overlapping_x': False, #this is necessary if there is data for 0 and 360 'overlapping_y': False, #this is necessary if there is data for 0 and 360
+    # Overlapping: #this is necessary if there is data for 0 and 360
+    'overlapping_x': False,
+    'overlapping_y': False,

     # Latitude regrid
     'lat_regrid_x': False, #this is necessary if the latitudes are in different points in X and Y, say 1 and 0.5